aleen42/PersonalWiki/post/rain/rain.md

     <em>Image credits: Wikipedia, <a href="https://en.wikipedia.org/wiki/File:GGB_reflection_in_raindrops.jpg" target="_blank">GGB reflection in raindrop</a></em>
 </p>

-You’ll also see that drops that are close to each other get merged – and if it gets past a certain size, it falls down, leaving a small trail.
+You'll also see that drops that are close to each other get merged – and if it gets past a certain size, it falls down, leaving a small trail.

-To simulate this behavior, we’ll have to render a lot of drops, and update the refraction on them on every frame, and do all this with a decent frame rate, we’ll need a pretty good performance – so, to be able to use hardware accelerated graphics, **we’ll use WebGL**.
+To simulate this behavior, we'll have to render a lot of drops, and update the refraction on them on every frame, and do all this with a decent frame rate, we'll need a pretty good performance – so, to be able to use hardware accelerated graphics, **we'll use WebGL**.

 ### WebGL

 WebGL is a JavaScript API for rendering 2D and 3D graphics, allowing the use of the GPU for better performance.
-It is based on OpenGL ES, and the *shaders* aren’t written in JS at all, but rather in a language called GLSL.
+It is based on OpenGL ES, and the *shaders* aren't written in JS at all, but rather in a language called GLSL.

-All in all, that makes it look difficult to use if you’re coming from exclusively web development — it’s not only a new language, but new concepts as well — but once you grasp some key concepts it will become much easier.
+All in all, that makes it look difficult to use if you're coming from exclusively web development — it's not only a new language, but new concepts as well — but once you grasp some key concepts it will become much easier.

 In this article we will only show a basic example of how to use it; for a more in depth explanation, check out the excellent [WebGl Fundamentals](http://webglfundamentals.org/) page.